genelkim/lenulf/README.md

 The following instructions describe how to install the K&K and K&M parsers, which are Python systems.

+### Installing the Python parsers

 The K&K parser is called in Lisp with Python calls through `py4cl`.
 This package assumes that the parser is already installed, that is the `benepar` package can be imported from Python.
-The linked repository has the basic instructions for installing this parser.
+[The repository](https://github.com/nikitakit/self-attentive-parser) has the basic instructions for installing this parser.
 Here are a few issues that I ran into while installing the parser.

 - You must use Python 3.6.
 The repository states that it is supported by Python 3.6+, but uses a keyword that became reserved in Python starting with 3.7 and will lead to an error.
 - The `pip install benepar[cpu]` will install the most recent Tensorflow version, but the code is written for Tensorflow 1.x.
 So after this, please run